How Much Does It Cost to Build a Website for a Small Business

 22

 Monthly costs include hosting, builder plans, plugin renewals, security monitoring, and maintenance.
-For small businesses, this typically ranges from $10 to $150+ per month, depending on platform choice.
+For small businesses, this typically ranges from AED 40 to AED 550+ per month, depending on platform choice.
+COLAB DXB optimizes these for value and performance in the UAE market.

 Plus Icon